The Higgs mechanism from the effective theory of the non-minimal gravity action: Introduction

 \section{Introduction}

-In the present, the Higgs boson plays an essential role in modern particle physics for the understanding of the origin of mass of the elementary particles \cite{originOfHiggs1, originOfHiggs2, originOfHiggs3, oringPfHiggs4} and this particle could guide the exploration of the new physics beyond the Standard Model by the argument from the naturalness problem \cite{HeirarchyProblem}.
-Additionally, in the context of cosmology, this particle could be a candidate to drive the cosmic inflation \cite{HiggsInflation} and could be the portal to the dark matter \cite{HiggsPortal1, HiggsPortal2, HiggsPortal3, HiggsPortal4, HiggsPortal5}.
-It is amazing that the Higgs particle could possibly be used to contribute to many areas of modern particle physics.
+It is well known that the Higgs boson plays an essential role in the modern particle physics for giving mass to the elementary particles in the Standard Model \cite{originOfHiggs1, originOfHiggs2, originOfHiggs3, oringPfHiggs4, Electroweak1, Electroweak2, Electroweak3}.
+This particle also provides the portal, the argument from the naturalness \cite{HeirarchyProblem} and the search for the real shape of the Higgs potential \cite{Maxi-sizing, Probing-quartic}, to the new physics beyond the Standard Model.
+Moreover, in the context of cosmology, this particle could be a candidate to drive the cosmic inflation \cite{HiggsInflation} and could possibly connect the dark matter to the Standard model particles \cite{HiggsPortal1, HiggsPortal2, HiggsPortal3, HiggsPortal4, HiggsPortal5}.
+These give us strong evidences that the Higgs particle could play the important role in many areas of modern particle physics.

+One of the most questionable features of the Higgs mechanism is the real shape of the Higgs potential.
+Up to now, several famous scenarios have been proposed to explain the origin of the electroweak phase transition based on different types of Higgs potential.